Austin-Smith-999/Library_Database_Desktop_Application/README.md

 # Library_Database_Desktop_Application
 A library desktop database application using the Tkinter python library.
+Built while going through a udemy tutorial.

 <b>You can store the following information into database: </b>